Originally published ©2003 R. K. Ebert, Ph.D.

 According to Monroe and Hawkins, it is possible to learn how to prevent alignment with (M) energy bands, precluding the reception of harmful thought-forms.
 This conception is quite similar to Eckhart Tolle’s contention that “thought just happens in our mind”, and then we take credit or blame for it.
 Thought happens automatically in the Mind, we don’t ask for it, and often wish that our thoughts would stop.
 The automatic energetic nature of thought makes it extremely difficult to change, because conscious change requires constant alertness, without which our thoughts will slip back into unwanted patterns.

 The spiritual masters have told us for millennia that the keys to health and happiness are inside us.
 They say that it is how we look at and react to the world that creates health, happiness, and abundance.
-They say that it is what is in our hearts and Minds that matter, and I believe that what they say is true.
+They say that it is what is in our hearts and Minds that matters, and I believe that what they say is true.
 The problem is that the methods that they have provided to help us change don’t work very well.
 Only the Almighty is omniscient, although many Christians, Buddhists, and Moslems will take issue with that statement.
 Even the spiritual masters are limited in what they can/could perceive.
 As perceptive as they were, they never conceived of the Mind as an energetic process that is practically impossible to change through conscious intention, meditation, or prayer.

 The Buddha realized that inherited energies dominate our perceptions, emotions, and our Mind he called karma.
 Still, even with this recognition, he was unable to develop a method of changing the energies that rule our lives.
 As the masters have all said, the conscious path to self-transcendence is narrow, and few can successfully follow it.
 The automated processes underlying thinking are simply too well ingrained to change volitionally.